rabidaudio/rabid.audio/_posts/2015-3-23-the-war-of-the-root.md

 A domain name is broken into a hierarchy.
 First, your computer sends a request to the root DNS server(s), asking for the location of the `.com` DNS server.
 It will respond with the IP address of the server that knows all `.com` domains.
 You make a request to this server, and it responds with the IP address for `google.com`'s DNS server.
 A request to this server responds with the address for `www.google.com`, and so on as necessary.
 There is some caching and some more advanced things going on, but that's how it works in essence.

 In the beginning, the ownership of the Root DNS servers, as well as the international TLD servers (`.com`, `.net`, `.org`, etc.) and the control of allocations of domain names and IP addresses was all governed by {% wkipe IANA %} (which was actually just {% wkipe Jon Postel | this guy Jon %}).
-In 1998, the US government formed {% wkipe ICANN %} and pressured Postel into transfering the duties of IANA to ICANN.
+In 1998, the US government formed {% wkipe ICANN %} and pressured Postel into transferring the duties of IANA to ICANN.

 If you're interested the full story, check out Chapter 3 of [*Who Controls the Internet?*](https://global.oup.com/academic/product/who-controls-the-internet-9780195340648) by Jack Goldsmith and [Tim Wu](https://twitter.com/superwuster), my favorite book on internet policy.